FEND16/git-assigment-fend16/samir_talic/samir_talic_busfare.md

 declare function busfare with 1 paramiter(price of trip).

  	declare an variabel which hold amount of transactions.

+	round up price of trip to nearest 100 and save it to an variabel.

+	declare an variabel which hold the amount wich was added with rounding up.

- 	check how meny 500 goes in price of trip and declare an variabel(howMeny500) which hold this amount
+ 	check how meny 500 goes in rounded price of trip and declare an variabel(howMeny500) which hold this amount

 		if howMeny500 > 0

 			amount of transaction = amount of transaction + howMeny500
-			price of trip = priceof trip - howMeny500*500
+			rounded price of trip = rounded priceof trip - howMeny500*500

-	check how meny 200 goes in price of trip and declare an variabel(howMeny200) which hold this amount
+	check how meny 200 goes in rounded price of trip and declare an variabel(howMeny200) which hold this amount

 		if howMeny200 > 0

 				amount of transaction = amount of transaction + howMeny200
-				price of trip = priceof trip - howMeny200*200
+				rounded price of trip = rounded priceof trip - howMeny200*200

-	check how meny 100 goes in price of trip and declare an variabel(howMeny100) which hold this amount
+	check how meny 100 goes in rounded price of trip and declare an variabel(howMeny100) which hold this amount

-		if howMeny200 > 0
+		if howMeny100 > 0

 				amount of transaction = amount of transaction + howMeny100
-				price of trip = priceof trip - howMeny100*100
+				rounded price of trip = rounded priceof trip - howMeny100*100

-	If price of trip > 0

-		amount of transactions ++
+	log out amount wich was added with rounding up.

 	return amount of transactions

 end of function